jeff-wise/Elea/README.md

 is related to users.
 Information about multiple users could be received concurrently, so their events should be processed concurrent.
 Events are mapped by the specified class, which is just a reference (a lens) to part of the signal value.
-In this case the class is the value at the label *user*.
+In this case the class is the value at the label *player*.

 ![Event Maps](docs/image/events.png?raw=true)